-- c) Human and material resources involved; - d) Works requiring work permits; and - Emergency plans to be implemented in the case of an e) accident. - 21.3 In addition, this Health and Safety Plan describes how workers are trained in health and safety aspects. - 21.4 The Contractor implements prevention, protection and monitoring measures, as described in the Health and Safety Plan. - 22 Daily and weekly 22.1 The Contractor organises as a minimum one health and safety meeting per Project Area per week (or at another frequency meetings approved by the Engineer) with all the personnel assigned to the Project Area.
+- 21.1 In application of Clauses 4 and 6 of the CC, the Contractor describes in the Health and Safety Plan section of the Worskite ESMP its organisation for managing health and safety (section 7 of Worksite ESMP as described in Appendix 1 to the ESHS Specifications), pursuant to its Health and Safety Management System (HSMS). - 21.2 Pursuant to Clause 6 of the CC, the plan identifies and specifies: - a) All health and safety risks relating to the execution of the Works, by also identifying gender-specific risks; - Prevention and protection measures to control risks related to the execution of the Works, by differentiating, where necessary, measures concerning the protection of women and men; - c) Human and material resources involved; - d) Works requiring work permits; and - e) Emergency plans to be implemented in the case of an accident. - 21.3 In addition, this Health and Safety Plan describes how workers are trained in health and safety aspects. - 21.4 The Contractor implements prevention, protection and monitoring measures, as described in the Health and Safety Plan.

+22 Daily and weekly meetings

+- 22.1 The Contractor organises as a minimum one health and safety meeting per Project Area per week (or at another frequency approved by the Engineer) with all the personnel assigned to the Project Area.
 This applies only to Project Areas where work is ongoing.
 At the meeting accidents and incidents that occurred in the previous week are discussed and feedback provided.
 Means of improvements are identified, documented and assessed to establish corrective actions.
 The Engineer is invited to participate at all health and safety meetings.
 Meeting reports are provided to the Engineer. - 22.2 The Contractor organises daily (or at another frequency approved by the Engineer) health and safety meetings per team at all Project Areas, prior to the start of the daily work.
 The meeting establishes the health and safety risks associated with the day's tasks and activities, and means of prevention and protection to be implemented.
+Minutes of the meetings shall be recorded.

+23 Equipment and operating standards

-Minutes of the meetings shall be recorded. - 23 Equipment and 23.1 The facilities and equipment used by the Contractor are installed, maintained, revised, inspected and tested pursuant to the manufacturer's recommendations.
-The recommendations are available in the language of communication defined under CC Sub-Clause 1.4 (or any other language approved by the Engineer). - 23.2 The Contractor lists and describes in the Health and Safety Plan the national and international standards, guidelines and industry codes of practice, applied during the execution of works. - 24.1 Unless otherwise provided in the Contract, or unless otherwise instructed by the Engineer, work requiring work permits are defined in the Health and Safety Plan.
-Work permits will be documented and saved. - The Contractor puts in place a work permit procedure to manage 24.2 risks through the implementation of prevention and protection measures prior to the starting of work.
-This procedure is subject to validation by the Engineer. - 25 Personal protective 25.1 The Contractor ensures that all personnel, visitors or third parties equipment entering a Project Area are equipped with Personal Protection Equipment (PPE) pursuant to the practices and standards specified in Clause 9. - 25.2 The Contractor describes in the Health and Safety Plan the PPE to be used per Project Area and per activity. - 25.3 Personnel and visitors to Project Areas are equipped with a safety helmet, safety shoes and a reflective jacket as a minimum.
+- 23.1 The facilities and equipment used by the Contractor are installed, maintained, revised, inspected and tested pursuant to the manufacturer's recommendations.
+The recommendations are available in the language of communication defined under CC Sub-Clause 1.4 (or any other language approved by the Engineer). - 23.2 The Contractor lists and describes in the Health and Safety Plan the national and international standards, guidelines and industry codes of practice, applied during the execution of works.

-- operating standards - 24 Work permit
+24 Work permit